-He then returned to Rome where he spent several months: he paid his respects to the pope and to the King of England (the Old Pretender); he met with several cardinals and visited the art collections of the great families.
+He then returned to Rome where he spent several months: he paid his respects to the Pope and to the King of England (the Old Pretender); he met with several cardinals and visited the art collections of the great families.
 He was in Rome at the time of the death of Pope Clement XII in February 1740 and he wrote extensively about the following conclave, giving his opinion on the various candidates.
-The account of his stay provides a very interesting insight into the Roman society of the time.
+The letters he sent to friends provide a very interesting insight into the Roman society of the time.

 Sir Horace Walpole was in Rome during the same period: these are a few very short abstracts from the letters he sent home (The Letters of Horace Walpole, Earl of Orford - Volume I):

 (March 26, 1740): The English are numberless...
 And, then French and Germans I could fling into the bargain by dozens.